Home » Course or Meal » Coffee and Walnut Cake, a Classic British Cake for Afternoon Tea

 Instructions

-7. Bake for about 30 minutes or until a cake tester comes out clean.
-Cake will be a lovely golden brown color.
+• Bake for about 30 minutes or until a cake tester comes out clean when placed into the middle of the cake.
+It should also be a lovely golden brown color.

 Notes